Milton Handler: Early life and education

 Born in the Bronx in 1903, he was the youngest of seven children.
 After his father died when he was 2, they moved to Brooklyn.
 He graduated from Columbia College in 1923, originally thinking of teaching literature.
 He graduated from Columbia Law School in 1926 with top honors.
 He clerked for Justice Harlan Fiske Stone of the Supreme Court for one year.

 Career

 Handler taught at Columbia University Law School for 45 years.
 His tenure began after he was invited to teach at summer session.
 When he left, he had the longest tenure in the history of the school.

 He was President Franklin D. Roosevelt's chief adviser on antitrust matters, served as the first general counsel to the National Labor Relations Board.
 He helped draft several landmark statutes such as the Federal Food, Drug and Cosmetic Act of 1938, the National Labor Relations Act and the G.I.
 Bill of Rights.
+He also played a role in the government rescuing victims of the Holocaust.

 In the 1950s, he became a partner in the New York law firm, Kaye, Scholer, Fierman, Hays & Handler where he represented corporations such as Xerox, PepsiCo, the American Tobacco Company and Texaco.